IceBerge421/markdown-cv/index.md

 **Berge, PS** (chair); Aceae, Ryan Rose; Zegura, Cass; Murray, Jack (2022).
 “THERE IS NO ESCAPE: Roguelike Romance and Queer Discovery in *Hades*.”
 Presented in Opacity, Community, Discovery: Structures of Queer Visibility in Videogames at the 2022 Society for Cinema and Media Studies Conference.
 Chicago, IL.

 `2021`
 **Berge, PS**.
 (2021).
 "Monster Power.
 Rebel Heart.
 Gay Sword.
 Queer Structures and Narrative Possibility in PbtA Tabletop Roleplaying Games."
-Presdented at the International Conference on Interactive Digital Storytelling.
+Presented at the International Conference on Interactive Digital Storytelling.
 December 7–10, 2021, Tallinn, Estonia.
 - Presentation Video: [youtu.be/gH6P3JiT6dE](https://youtu.be/gH6P3JiT6dE)

 `2021`